BlockchainCommons/Research/Investigation/Files.md

 * **Seed ID** — The first 7 digits of the SHA256 digest of the object.
 * **Key ID** — The first 7 digits of the SHA256 digest of the object.
-* **Address from Seed Name** — The prefix "Address from" prepended to randomly created or user-selected name for object.
+* **Address from Seed Name** — The prefix "Address from" prepended to randomly created or user-selected name for seed.
 Space separated.
 * **Type** — The type of object, in this case "Address".
 * **Derivation Path** — [Master Fingerprint (optionally) _ Path] _ (optionally) Fingerprint
    * **Master Fingerprint** — The Hash 160 of the master public key.